timholy/ProfileView.jl/README.md

 graph](https://github.com/brendangregg/FlameGraph).
 The main logic is handled by the [FlameGraphs][FlameGraphs] package; this package is just a visualization front-end.

+Compared to other flamegraph viewers, ProfileView adds a number of additional useful interactivity features, such as:

+- left-clicking to take you to the source code for a particular statement
+- analyzing inference problems via `code_warntype` for calls that may be deep in your call chain.

+These features are described in detail below.

 ## Installation

 Within Julia, use the [package manager][pkg]: